I think most writers have a dark day,

 ©The Pesky Poet

 Please support a poet.
 Poetry is not a money maker but you can support it.
-Even a simple like or share can be enough.
+Even a simple like or share can make the difference.
 Grab a copy of the most recent book or reach out and ask how else you can support.

 Related posts on Pesky Poetry: